School Building Project

 Why is there a need for a new school?

-Greylock Elementary School, built in 1954 with an addition in 1965, now faces significant structural issues.
+Greylock Elementary School, built in 1954 with an addition in 1965, faced significant structural issues.

 Financials

-To fund the Greylock School Building Project, the City is proposing a 30-year loan, using a tiered borrowing structure, meaning the impact on household taxes will vary over the course of those 30 years.
-The maximum impact of this loan on each household’s taxes would be seen in 2029.
+To fund the Greylock School Building Project, the community approved a 30-year loan, using a tiered borrowing structure, meaning the impact on household taxes will vary over the course of those 30 years.
+The maximum impact of this loan on each household’s taxes will be seen in 2029.
 Every other year of the loan would have less of an impact.

-For households meeting the median average home value, the estimated tax increase in 2029, on average, would be $270 for the year.
+For households meeting the median average home value, the estimated tax increase in 2029, on average, will be $270 for the year.
 This equates to $0.74 per day or $22.50 per month.
 Not all households will see the same tax increase: the increase will vary based on each household’s assessed home value.
-The tax increase you will see will be adjusted based on whether your home value is above or below the median average.
+The tax increase will be adjusted based on whether your home value is above or below the median average.

-Because a loan is proposed, the City is suggesting a debt repayment method that is different from a regular tax increase, called a Debt Exclusion
+The City will be implementing a debt repayment method that is different from a regular tax increase, called a Debt Exclusion

 Debt exclusion allows the City to raise extra funds specifically for paying off debt related to a particular project, without affecting the usual tax limits set by Proposition 2½.
-When the City uses a debt exclusion, they determine their usual tax limit and then add the extra debt payments on top of that limit, but only for as long as it takes to pay off the debt.
+By using a debt exclusion, the City will determine its usual tax limit and then add the extra debt payments on top of that limit, but only for as long as it takes to pay off the debt.

 Money sign